Bisotronic/archiduino/README.md

 **How can I program it?**

 Archiduino is 100% software compatible with Arduino.
-It mounts the same Atmel processor ATMega32U4 of Arduino Leonardo.
+The Archiduino32 mounts the same Atmel processor ATMega32U4 of Arduino Leonardo.
 In fact, you get the USB cable, connect it from PC to Archiduino and open Arduino IDE.
 Then, in Tools menu, set the Arduino type as Arduino Leonardo, giving it the right communication port and… voila, you’re ready to go.
+The Archiduino1284 mounts ATMega1284p MCU; this processor need a specific board definition that you could find in our repository.

 **Are you saying that I can load any Arduino sketch into Archiduino?**